KINGTUT10101/SceneMan/README.md

 *   Version 1.4.1:
     *   A scene's load method will no longer automatically pass the sceneMan library as the first argument.
     *   Fixed a bug/oversight where the varargs were not passed to a scene's delete method.
+    *   Added EmmyLua style comments to the library.

 ### Documentation: